petemmccarthy/CV/README.md

 Some recent code samples are below:-

 ---
-[Bunch] | [Thermostat] | [Sudoku solver]
+[Bunch] | [Thermostat] | [Boris Bikes]
 :-- |:--|:--
-Makers Academy final project: Ruby on Rails based web application for helping friends decide where to meet and suggest places to eat, drink or what to do. | Test-driven Javascript application simulating a basic thermostat functions. | Test-driven Ruby application that can solve a Sudoku puzzle (W.I.P).
+Makers Academy final project: Ruby on Rails based web application for helping friends decide where to meet and suggest places to eat, drink or what to do. | Test-driven Javascript application simulating a basic thermostat functions. | Test-driven Ruby application modelling London's Boris Bike network.

 Check out more of my code in my [Github Repositories].